 Undifferentiated Sarcoma

-Nose Cancer In Dogs Can Be Hard to Accurately Diagnose
+Nose Cancer In Dogs Can Be Hard to Diagnose Accurately

-Nasal tumors often represent a diagnostic and therapeutic challenge due to their confined location within the nasal cavities.2 It can be difficult to see them clearly because of the tight space and the complex nasal cavity structures.
+It can be difficult to see them clearly because of the tight space and the complex nasal cavity structures.
 It can be challenging to treat them for the same reason.

 Pain and Nasal Cancer